PhilipAtEmcogma/CryptoKittiesNFTDapp/README.md

 ## 2. Develop the backend which encludes:
 ###    i) Minting the kitty as NFTs (ERC721)
 ###    ii) Cross breeding between kitties to generate new kittes, i.e. interactions between ERC721s via smart contract
-###    iii) Buying and selling of the said NFT on the ETH network via smart contract (ERC720 compatiable)
+###    iii) Buying and selling of the said NFT on the ETH network via smart contract (ERC720 compliant)

 ----------------------------------------------------------------------------
 # I made this crypto-kitties clone project that works on the Ethereum (ETH) network to gain working experience working with: